 If you’ve had breast cancer, you may be at risk of developing endometrial cancer.
 Doctors and researchers have found that tamoxifen, a drug used as breast cancer treatment, specifically increases the risk of endometrial cancer.

 Ovarian tumors can also affect estrogen levels.
 A type called granulosa cell tumors may overproduce large amounts of estrogen, causing the cells in the uterine lining to grow and divide uncontrollably.
-If you’re postmenopausal and start having vaginal bleeding, it’s best to make an appointment with your doctor or gynecologist.
-This symptom could indicate endometrial or ovarian cancer.

 Read about new treatments for endometrial cancer.